 Seaford Independent Learning Centre (SILC)

 The SILC program actively engages students through a specialised case management approach where case managers work one on one with students to help identify barriers to learning and set clear and achievable goals.
-FLO students undertake learning which is customised to their individual needs and is flexible to meet the complexities within their life.
+SILC students undertake learning which is customised to their individual needs and is flexible to meet the complexities within their life.

 What is FLO?